-To ensure safety and well-being, it is mandatory for all travelers from the age of 6 years to wear face masks, that covers both mouth and nose, when travelling to Canada as well as to and from China.
+To ensure safety and well-being, it is mandatory for all travelers from the age of 6 years to wear face masks, that covers both mouth and nose, when travelling to Canada.

 Wearing a face mask is mandatory for the entire journey, from onboarding until you leave the aircraft.

 You must bring your own face mask that covers nose and mouth.
 SAS accepts single-use medical face masks.
 Homemade face masks or fabric masks / cloth face coverings are not accepted.
 Face masks that are allowed on board include single-use masks of FFP2, KN95, N95 standards or surgical masks such as IIR or similar.
 Protection made out of cloth, visors or covers with ventilation valves are not permitted on board.

 To keep social distance at the airport we recommend getting face masks before leaving for the airport.